 1. Shave energy from your commute

 If you work close to home, try walking or riding a bike to work.
 If that’s not feasible, find a friend to share the ride and carpool, or try mass transportation.
 Exercise and companionship will get your day off to a better start.
-There are lots of ways to shorten or save energy during your commute.

 2. Turn down the heat